-X. Supervision and Enforcement
+IX.
+Supervision and Enforcement

-- The CBA will supervise compliance by the service providers (including DNFBPs) with the provisions of the AML/CFT State Ordinance. - The AML/CFT State Ordinance will continue the sanctions regimes of the SOIPS and the SORUT (the penalty charge order and administrative fine), albeit with some modifications: - (i) the CBA will be the sole authority in charge of imposing administrative sanctions; - (ii) the maximum amounts of the penalty charge order and the administrative fine will be increased substantially; - (iii) senior management officials will also be liable for administrative sanctioning; - (iv) criminal sanctions will also be increased substantially. - The MOT will be able to exchange FIU-related information with other FIUs without a prior MOU. - The CBA as the supervisor will be able to exchange information with other supervisors on CDD and UTR/STR matters.
+- The CBA will supervise compliance by the service providers (including DNFBPs) with the provisions of the AML/CFT State Ordinance. - The AML/CFT State Ordinance will continue the sanctions regimes of the SOIPS and the SORUT (the penalty charge order and administrative fine), albeit with some modifications: - (i) the CBA will be the sole authority in charge of imposing administrative sanctions; - (ii) the maximum amounts of the penalty charge order and the administrative fine will be increased to Afl.
+1 million per infraction; - (iii) senior management officials will also be liable for administrative sanctioning; - (iv) criminal sanctions will also be increased to Afl.
+1 million per infraction. - The MOT will be able to exchange FIU-related information with other FIUs without a prior MOU. - The CBA as the supervisor will be able to exchange information with other supervisors on CDD and UTR/STR matters.

-XI.
-Procedures and Measures
+X. Procedures and Measures